gardners/2014SE3/pracs/prac2.md

     About to kill student process 16283
     Seeing how that went.

-If compilation failed, or any lines begin with FAIL, then tell git that it is a bad commit with:
+If compilation failed, or less than 24 of 25 tests pass, then tell git that it is a bad commit with:

     git bisect bad

 Similarly, if it takes too long to run (more than about a minute), then just press CONTROL and C to tell it to stop, and then issue the `git bisect bad` command.

-If, on the other hand, 25 of 25 tests pass, then tell git that this version is good, with `git bisect good`
+If, on the other hand, 24 or 25 of 25 tests pass, then tell git that this version is good, with `git bisect good`

 Repeat this process until git shows you something like: